How-to cite an article

 How-to convert references to Vancouver style online and free

-As a new feature, you may use DOI or PMCID along with PMID!
+As a new feature, you can use DOI or PMCID along with PMID as the record identifier!
 This tool also works well for the non-PubMed articles.
 See how it's used below!

 How-to get DOI from PMID